Money and Developing Economies Research Interest Group (MaDE-RIG)

 Dr Justine Wood, Lecturer in Business Economics

-Dr Chris Green, Professor of Economics and Finance
+Professor Chris Green, Emeritus Professor of Economics and Finance

 Dr David Fielding, Visiting Professor of Economics (University of Otago, New Zealand)

 Dr Yuan Tiang, Research Fellow (Assistant Professor of Economics, Institute of Economics and Finance, Nanjing Audit University, China)